'Wonderful People, Good Souls': The Victims Of The Pittsburgh Synagogue Shooting

 Cecil and David Rosenthal will be remembered as the thoughtful, caring people they were, bringing love and laughter to those around them. https://t.co/fdzXqfM7It pic.twitter.com/vnq1tcPPQ2— ACHIEVA (@ACHIEVA) October 28, 2018

-Bernice Simon, 84, and Sylvan Simon, 86, of Wilkinsburg were remembered by neighbors as sweet, kind, and generous.
+Bernice Simon, 84, and Sylvan Simon, 86, of Wilkinsburg were remembered by neighbors as sweet, kind and generous.

-They were married at the Tree of Life synagogue in December 1956, according to TribLIVE.
+They were married at Tree of Life in December 1956, according to TribLIVE.

 "A loving couple and they've been together forever," longtime friend and neighbor Michael Stepaniak told the news site.
 "I hope they didn't suffer much and I miss them terribly."

-Joyce Fienberg, 75, lived in Pittsburgh's Oakland neighborhood, and grew up in Toronto.
+Joyce Fienberg, 75, lived in Pittsburgh's Oakland neighborhood and grew up in Toronto.
 She had two sons and was remembered as a proud grandmother.

 "[She was] the most amazing and giving person," her brother, Bob Libman, told the CBC.